entando/entando-docs/vuepress/docs/next/docs/reference/deployment-structure.md

 * New APIs
 * Legacy Entando plugins
 * New database tables
-* Other extensions to the entando-core
+* Other extensions to the `entando-core`

-It is recommended that microservices are used for most extensions to the Entando Platform.
+In most cases, microservices should be used to extend the platform.
 However, legacy integrations, extensions to the CMS, and migrations from earlier Entando versions may require changes to the **entando-de-app**.

 ## App Builder